 - Station area plans are to include a variety of participating parties.
 Specific individuals, organizations, and public entities will be informed by a plan boundary and directly relate to those properties contained in said boundary.

 - At minimum, the station area plan is to include a representative from UTA and a representative from the respective local government who understands the planning efforts and/or affordable housing needs of the area in question.

-- Other participating parties might include; local housing Authorities, neighbors and/or landowners, business communities, metropolitan planning organizations.
+- Other participating parties might include; local housing Authorities, neighbors and/or landowners, business communities, and metropolitan planning organizations.

 When possible, station area plans are to be adopted by the local government which maintains jurisdiction over the properties within the respective station area.

 The end product of the Station Area Planning Process is a plan that: identifies where opportunities and constraints occur within a station area, identifies where affordable housing might be appropriate and in what capacity, describes a preferred vision shared by the community within and around the station area, and provides strategic recommendations that may be pursued by both UTA and the respective local government.

 Station Area Planning Process: